 Why go organic?

 Organic apples are a safer, healthier bet than conventional apples.
 Apples topped the Dirty Dozen list this year, meaning, conventional apples are packed with pesticide residue.
 Ick.

 - 2 pounds of organic apples.
 Mixing apple varieties will offer you new subtle applesauce flavors, so feel free to experiment with whatever apples you like and/or the freshest you can find at your local grocery store.

 - 1 organic lemon (you won’t be using the whole thing, so plan for another lemon dish as well).

 - 1/2 cup water

-To make your organic applesauce:
+Make your organic applesauce:

 1. Wash, peel and core all your apples.

 2. Chop apples into 8-10 chunks per apple.